 Today, we continue through the gravel riverbed and across the Machhakhola.
 We can encounter frequent ups and downs ahead.
 The place is inhabited by Gurungs as we can see lots of Gurung villages.
 There’s a botanical garden and nice lodge as well.
 We continue up and down over a couple of ridges to Tatopani which is at an altitude of 930m where there are hot water spouts that provide a delightful evening shower and it’s quite beneficial from dermatological point of view.
 The place is very peaceful and you can really have your time.

 After breakfast, we start our journey for the day.
-We climb over the ridge and cross the Budi Gandaki on a new suspension bridge.
-After a landslip and Yaruphant we cross the bridge across the Yaru Khola and emerge onto riverflats at Yaru for some meal at the hotel.
+We climb over the ridge and cross the Budhi Gandaki on a new suspension bridge.
+After a landslip and Yaru Phant we cross the bridge across the Yaru Khola and emerge onto riverflats at Yaru for some meal at the hotel.
 We walk up the riverbed then climb over a rocky ridge to Salleri.
-The Himal is at the altitude of 7087m.
-We have to descend to Sirdibas and pass through Ghatekhola finally reaching Philim Gaun.
-Overnight at Philim gaun.
+The Himal is at the altitude of 7087m can be seen.
+We have to descend to Sirdibas and pass through Ghatte Khola finally reaching Philim Gaon.
+Overnight at Philim Gaon.

 We commence our day by walking across the suspension bridge and traversing through rich farming land of maize and potatoes.
 The houses are classic Tibetan.
 We cross a slip where rocks and flood cleared the area even up onto the opposite bank which is covered with a forest of new trees.
 Up the valley to the east is the superb view of the Ganesh Himal.
 Overnight at Chhokang-Paro.